-Additionally, we should not only watch net assets that constitute the denominator to calculate the PBR but also improve the evaluation of the numerator, that is, the priceearnings ratio (PER).
+Additionally, we should not only watch net assets that constitute the denominator to calculate the PBR but also improve the evaluation of the numerator, that is, the price-earnings ratio (PER).
 We have made growth investments and clearly presented our growth scenario to capital markets as our traditional means of raising the PER.
 However, with the current profitability hovering low, improving PER is not an easy task.
 We first aim to recover the revenue level from the current state and accurately convey our medium- to long-term growth strategies to raise our PER, thereby achieving the PBR of 1 as soon as possible.
-Increasing our return on equity and publishing information that corroborates our growth potential minimum dividend of ¥125 per share, and a total return ratio of ≥40%.
-We work to ensure consistent payments of dividends commensurate with shareholders' equity and repurchase of treasury stock, considering the capital policy.
+Increasing our return on equity and publishing information that corroborates our growth potential are vital.